hyunjunian/Poor-Charlie-s-Almanack/en.md

 One reason may be that my nature makes me incline toward diagnosing and talking about errors in conventional wisdom.
 And despite years of being smoothed out by the hard knocks that were inevitable for one with my attitude, I don’t believe life ever knocked all the boy’s brashness out of the man.

-> I don’t believe life ever knocked all the boy’s brashness out of the man.
->

 A second reason for my decision is my approval of the attitude of Diogenes when he asked, “Of what use is a philosopher who never offends anybody?”

 My third and final reason is the strongest.
 I have fallen in love with my way of laying out psychology because it has been so useful for me.
 And so, before I die, I want to imitate to some extent the bequest practices of three characters: the protagonist in John Bunyan’s *Pilgrim’s Progress*, Benjamin Franklin, and my first employer, Ernest Buffett.

 Bunyan’s character, the knight wonderfully named Old Valiant-for-Truth, makes the only practical bequest available to him when he says at the end of his life, “My sword I leave to him who can wear it.”
 And like this man, I don’t mind if I have misappraised my sword, provided I have tried to see it correctly, or if many will not wish to try it, or if some who try to wield it may find it serves them not.
 Ben Franklin, to my great benefit, left behind his autobiography, his *Almanacks,* and much else.
 And Ernest Buffett did the best he could in the same mode when he left behind “How to Run a Grocery Store and a Few Things I Have Learned about Fishing.”
 Whether or not this last contribution to the genre was the best, I will not say.
 But I will report that I have now known four generations of Ernest Buffett’s descendants and that the results have encouraged my imitation of the founder.

-> I have now known four generations of Ernest Buffett’s descendants, and the results have encouraged my imitation of the founder.
->

 ### The psychology of human misjudgment